Intrauterine Adhesions: What Are They?

 What are intrauterine adhesions?

-The inside of the uterus is like a balloon with the front and back walls flat against each other.
-The pocket is lined with tissue called endometrium.
-During menstruation the superficial (top) layer of the endometrium is shed.
-When a woman becomes pregnant, the embryo implants in the endometrium.
-Injury to and/or infection of the endometrium may damage the lining and cause formation of adhesions (scar tissue) between the inner walls of the uterus where the walls abnormally adhere or stick to each other.
-Asherman syndrome is a term used to describe adhesions inside the uterus.
-This scarring can be mild with thin stretchy bands of scar tissue or more severe with formation of thick bands.
-In the most severe cases, partial or total occlusion or destruction of the inside of the uterine cavity can occur.
+The uterus is like a balloon with walls made of layers that can grow and stretch when there is a pregnancy inside it.
+The innermost layer of the wall is called the endometrium.
+During menstruation, the endometrium is shed.
+When a pregnancy occurs, the embryo implants in the endometrium and the uterus can enlarge like a balloon.
+Injury to and/ or infection of the endometrium may damage the uterine lining and cause the formation of adhesions (scar tissue) between the inner walls of the uterus.
+The scarring can be mild with thin, stretchy bands of scar tissue or more severe with the formation of thick bands.

-The most common cause of intrauterine adhesions is injury following a surgical procedure involving the cavity of the uterus.
-Dilation and curettage (D&C) is a common outpatient surgical procedure during which the cervix (opening or neck of the uterus) is stretched and the tissue contents of the uterus are removed.
-Intrauterine adhesions may form following a D&C performed for pregnancy complications, such as uterine bleeding following childbirth or miscarriage or, less commonly, for gynecologic problems that involve the uterus such as abnormal bleeding.
-Other, less common, possible causes of adhesion formation are infections of the uterine lining (endometritis), surgical removal of fibroids in the cavity of the uterus, cesarean sections, and endometrial ablation (a surgical procedure that is used to intentionally damage the uterine lining to make menstrual periods lighter or eliminate them entirely).
+The most common cause of intrauterine adhesions is injury following a surgical procedure involving the cavity and lining of the uterus.
+Dilatation and curettage (D&C) is a common outpatient surgical procedure during which the cervix (neck of the uterus) is opened, and the tissue contents of the uterus are emptied.
+Intrauterine adhesions may form following a D&C performed for pregnancy complications such as uterine bleeding following childbirth or miscarriage or, less commonly, for gynecologic problems that involve the uterus.
+Other possible causes of adhesion formation are infections of the uterine lining (endometritis), surgical removal of fibroids in the cavity of the uterus, and endometrial ablation (a surgical procedure that is used to damage the uterine lining to reduce menstrual bleeding intentionally).

 What symptoms are associated with Asherman syndrome?

-A woman with intrauterine adhesions may have no obvious problems or symptoms.
-Many women, however, may experience menstrual abnormalities such as absent, light, or infrequent periods.
-Other women may be unable to achieve pregnancy or may experience recurrent miscarriages.
-They may also experience complications at the time of delivery due to abnormal implantation of the placenta (afterbirth).
-If the scar tissue partially or completely blocks the menstrual blood flow, Asherman syndrome can cause pelvic pain or painful menstrual periods.
+An individual with intrauterine adhesions may have no obvious problems.
+Some, however, may experience menstrual abnormalities such as absent, light, or infrequent periods, while others may be unable to achieve pregnancy or may experience recurrent miscarriages.
+During childbirth, they may also experience complications due to abnormal attachment of the placenta to the uterus.
+Less commonly, if the scar tissue in the uterus blocks menstrual blood flow, individuals may experience pelvic pain or painful menstrual periods.

 How do you make a diagnosis of Asherman syndrome?

-Asherman syndrome can be diagnosed by hysteroscopy, hysterosalpingogram (HSG), or saline sonohysterogram (SHG).
-Hysteroscopy is the most accurate method to evaluate intrauterine adhesions and is a procedure in which a thin, lighted telescope-like instrument is inserted through the cervix to allow the doctor to see directly inside the uterus.
-It can be performed in the office or may be done in the operating room.
-HSG and SHG are also useful screening tests for intrauterine adhesions.
-HSG is an x-ray procedure during which a dye that can be seen on x-ray is infused into the uterine cavity so that the shape of the inside of the uterus can be seen.
-During a saline sonohysterogram (SHG), a salt water solution similar to normal body fluid is infused through the cervix into the uterus and a sonogram machine is used to see the uterine cavity.
-In both HSG and SHG, the adhesions are seen as “filling defects,” spaces where the fluid does not flow freely.
-These office-based procedures do not require anesthesia, although non-steroidal anti-inflammatory medications (NSAIDs) may be used to decrease the cramping that may occur during the procedure.
+Asherman syndrome can be diagnosed by hysteroscopy, hysterosalpingogram (HSG), or sonohysterogram (SHG).
+The SHG is also called a saline infusion sonohysterogram (SIS).
+These are imaging techniques used to visualize the inside lining and cavity of the uterus.
+Hysteroscopy is the most accurate method to evaluate and treat intrauterine adhesions.
+It is a procedure in which a thin, telescope-like instrument is inserted through the cervix to allow the doctor to see directly inside the uterus.
+It can be performed in the office or in the operating room.
+HSG and SHG are useful screening tests for adhesions.
+HSG is an X-ray procedure during which the uterus is infused with a dye that can be seen on the X-ray so that the shape of the inside of the uterus can be seen.
+During a saline ultrasound (SHG), fluid is infused through the cervix into the uterus, and a sonogram machine is used to visualize the uterine cavity.

 How is Asherman syndrome treated?

-Surgical treatment of intrauterine adhesions with hysteroscopic guidance is recommended.
-A special operating hysteroscope is used to cut the scar tissue.
-This is frequently done under anesthesia but, in some circumstances, may be performed in a physician’s office.
-Following cutting of the adhesions, many surgeons recommend temporarily placing a device, such as a plastic catheter or balloon, inside the uterus to keep the walls of the uterus apart and to decrease the chance of adhesions reforming.
-Hormonal treatment with estrogen and sometimes NSAIDs and/or antibiotics are often prescribed after surgery to further reduce the chance that the adhesions will return.
-In severe cases, it may be necessary to have more than one surgery to remove adhesions and sometimes office hysteroscopy is used instead of the balloon as a treatment to help maintain a normal cavity.
+Asherman syndrome is treated with surgical removal of intrauterine adhesions using hysteroscopy, which may also be performed with ultrasound guidance.
+This is frequently done under general anesthesia in the operating room but, in some circumstances, may be performed in a physician’s office.
+Following the removal of the adhesions, many surgeons recommend temporarily placing a device, such as a plastic catheter or balloon, inside the uterus to keep the walls of the uterus apart and to prevent adhesions from reforming.

 Are there any long-term issues that I need to be concerned about?

 Even after treatment, some patients continue to have difficulty with absent or infrequent periods.
-Pregnancies that occur after treatment are more likely to be complicated by miscarriage, preterm labor, third-trimester bleeding, and/or abnormal attachment of the placenta to the uterine wall.
+Also, pregnancies that occur after treatment may still be complicated by miscarriage, preterm labor, third-trimester bleeding, and/or abnormal attachment of the placenta to the uterine wall.
 The chance of successful pregnancy after treatment correlates with the type and extent of the adhesions.
-After treatment, patients with mild-to-moderate adhesions usually experience return of normal menstrual function and have successful full-term pregnancy rates of approximately 70% to 80%.
-Alternatively, patients with severe adhesions or extensive destruction of the endometrial lining may have full-term pregnancy rates of only 20% to 40% or lower after treatment.
-Women with extensive damage to the endometrium that does not improve after treatment may consider other options such as adoption or in vitro fertilization (IVF) using a “gestational carrier,” where another woman carries the pregnancy for the mother using the patient’s eggs.
+After treatment, patients with mild to moderate adhesions usually experience a return to normal menstrual function and have successful full-term pregnancy rates of approximately 70% to 80%.
+Alternatively, patients with severe adhesions or extensive destruction of the endometrial lining may have full-term pregnancy rates of only 20% to 40% after treatment.
+Those with extensive damage to the endometrium that does not improve after treatment may consider other options, such as adoption or in vitro fertilization (IVF) using a “gestational carrier,” where another individual carries the pregnancy created from the biological mother’s embryos.